Blocked Gibbs sampler for hierarchical Dirichlet processes: Framework

+where $\mathcal{S}^{L-1}$ denotes the $L$-dimensional simplex.
 The blocked parameter updates are enlisted in \S\ref{full_cond} of the Supplement.
 A key aspect is that the posterior of $\uz$ factorizes across observations in each group, ensuring scalability to large sample sizes.
 Moreover, this approach refrains from the CRF metaphor and its heavy bookkeeping, allowing a simpler implementation of the HDP mixture model for practitioners.

 The full conditionals of the parameters reveal that $\uphi$ (if $H$ is chosen conjugate to $F$), $\uz$ and $\upi$ have closed form conjugate updates while the posteriors of $\ubeta$ and $\alpha_0$ have non-standard forms. $\alpha_0$ being a one-dimensional variable, can be easily sampled from its posterior using an MH algorithm.
 The main computational bottleneck is the non-standard density of the global weights $\ubeta$, which lie on a simplex, as follows